popany/notes/docker.md

 #### Publish container port 8080 to the host port 8081

     docker run -d --name test -p 8081:8080 -v vol_a:/app -ti centos

+### Override CMD when running a docker image

+    docker run -it --entrypoint=/bin/bash $IMAGE -i

 ### Copy files/folders between a container and the local filesystem